Tin Machine (album): Legacy

-Some reviewers noted that the band explored styles of grunge and alternative rock before those styles became popular; Palmer and Asregadoo considered the record's sound "proto-grunge".
+Some reviewers noted that the band explored elements of grunge and alternative rock before those styles became popular; Tim Palmer and Asregadoo considered the record's sound "proto-grunge".
 Allender and Asregadoo argued that the album was ahead of its time and had the release been five to six years later, it would have garnered more appreciation.

 Bowie's biographers have given the album mixed assessments overall.
 Although Perone feels it was a good debut album that found "some of the 1970s edge returning to Bowie's music and lyrics", he criticises the lyrics throughout and believes the special charm of Bowie's earlier solo efforts was lost.
 Pegg states: "As an album in its own right, Tin Machine [remains] one of the least satisfactory listening experiences in Bowie's recorded legacy," a sentiment echoed by Trynka, who calls it an album that is "hard to love", which he notes may have been Bowie's initial intention.
 Buckley primarily criticises the lack of melodies or catchy choruses, a sentiment echoed by Bowie's previous collaborator Adrian Belew.
 Nevertheless, some reviewers have praised certain tracks, including "I Can't Read", which Bowie himself considered the best song on the record.
-Bowie rerecorded the song during the sessions for his 1997 album Earthling, which appeared in the 1998 film The Ice Storm and later on the 2020 EP Is It Any Wonder?.
+Bowie rerecorded the song during the sessions for his 1997 album Earthling, which appeared in the 1998 film The Ice Storm and later on the 2020 EP Is It Any Wonder?